BrandonjBradley/CS-4120/Documentation/Initial Schedule.md

 #Week 4
 <b>ALL</b>

-1. Select best GUI design choices and send email to Jeff for approval/ suggestions.
+1. Select best GUI design choices and send email to Jeff for approval/suggestions.
 2. Start working on main program.

 <b>Carl</b>